-The figure below shows the number of new blog posts published each month (blue bars) and the number published in previous months (‘old’ posts; red line).
+The figure below shows the number of new blog posts published each month (blue bars) and the accumulated number published in previous months (‘old’ posts; red line).
 From April 2017 the number of blog posts published each month was deliberately reduced compared with earlier months.

-As shown in the figure below, 178 authors from 24 countries have contributed blog posts, as lead or co-authors (each contributor is counted only once, even if they authored and/or co-authored more than one blog post).
+As shown in the figure below, 322 authors from 34 countries have contributed blog posts, as lead or co-authors (each contributor is counted only once, even if they authored and/or co-authored more than one blog post).

 The median number of total direct views across all blog posts is shown in the following figure.
-In September 2017, the median number of total views was 374.
+In March 2020, the median number of total views was 582.

 Since the blog started there have been views from 210 countries (as defined by WordPress) or 179 of the 193 nations that are members of the United Nations.
 The darker the colour, the more views.

 These statistics are drawn from those provided by WordPress, and should be seen as indicative only, given the limitations inherent in such data collections.